-There are concerns for two exposure scenarios for private growers and professional pesticide applicators (mixing/loading liquids for aerial application and mixing/loading liquids for groundboom application) at the baseline level, for both carcinogenic and non-carcinogenic risks.
-There are no post-application concerns for workers on day 0; the re-entry interval is 48 hours, based upon eye irritation.
+There are concerns for two exposure scenarios (mixing/loading liquids for aerial application and mixing/loading liquids for groundboom application) at the baseline level, for non-carcinogenic risks and there are concerns for one exposure scenario (mixing/loading liquids for aerial application) at the baseline level, for carcinogenic risks.
+However, there are no concerns for either carcinogenic risk or non-carcinogenic risk to handlers when label-required PPE (personal protective equipment) or higher levels of mitigation are used.
+There are no concerns for post-application exposure to workers on day 0; the re-entry interval is 48 hours, based upon eye irritation.
 There are no concerns for residential uses or for residential post-application exposure.